woman nasal breathing

 And when you’re done with all your hard work singing, nasal breathing will help you recover faster.

-This practice has become more well known in recent years in many aspects of life including meditation, yoga, exercise and most aspects of your day and night, Dr. Gerlach said.
+This practice has become more well known in recent years in many aspects of life including meditation, yoga, exercise and most aspects of your day and night.
 Even sleep must be nasal in order to allow for a more restful, healthy, and beneficial sleep.

 This blog is for informational purposes only.
 For specific medical questions, please consult your physician.